ikrima/gamedevguide/content/houdini/basics/hou-vex.md

   //Create array to store the primitive's point numbers v@primpoints;//This vector is used to store the 3 points instead of using an array, due to a limit with array attributes.

-  //NOTE: Basically if you want to access the array in another wrangle further down the chain, you need to use a data type other than an array instead, a vector or matrix can be used to store array like data structures.
+  //NOTE: Basically if you want to access the array in another wrangle
+  // further down the chain, you need to use a data type other than an
+  // array instead, a vector or matrix can be used to store array like data structures

   //Get the number of vertex for a given prim int nvtx = primvertexcount(0, @prim);